 **FCA Handbook, High cost short term credit definition

-Amigo already has 88% of the existing market share, leaving limited room for growth.
+Amigo Loans already has 88% of the existing guarantor loan segment, leaving limited room for growth.
 What is your position on this?

 This is product share, not market share, and the reason for this distinction is because there is significant opportunity for growth outside of this current borrower pool.

-Eliminating the highly indebted segment of the market (who would be ineligible for Amigo’s product due to failing to meet affordability checks) and Amigo’s existing customer base, there are c.7.8 million – c.9.8 million potential additional customers in the UK non-standard finance market.
+Eliminating the highly indebted segment of the sector (who would be ineligible for Amigo’s product due to failing to meet affordability checks) and Amigo’s existing customer base, there are c.7.8 million – c.9.8 million potential additional customers in the UK non-standard finance sector.

 We have confidence in our affordability processes which have been thoroughly reviewed during the Financial Conduct Authority authorisation process and are supplemented by regular internal reviews.

-Customers must be able to demonstrate they can meet all their commitments, rent, bills, food, clothes etc. and any other credit commitments, as well as their payments to Amigo, and still be left with an £100 buffer.
+Customers must be able to demonstrate they can meet all their commitments, rent, bills, food, clothes etc. and any other credit commitments, as well as their payments to Amigo Loans, and still be left with an £100 buffer.

 We then undertake extra levels of questioning where needed to help us make a more informed decision about affordability.
 We speak to all guarantors over the phone to ensure they are aware of their responsibilities.